Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Introduction

+Let $d$ be a natural number.
 Consider the space of all degree $d$ polynomials ${\mathbb R}^2 \to {\mathbb R}$.
-Generically, all critical points of such a polynomial are Morse, and its principal (of degree $d$) homogeneous part is non-discriminant.
-The set of such generic polynomials is disconnected: the set of non-generic polynomials separates it into many components.
-In this work we count these connected components for $d = 4$.
+In general, all critical points of such a polynomial are Morse, and its principal (of degree $d$) homogeneous part is {\it non-dis\-cri\-minantal}, i.e. it vanishes on $d$ different lines in ${\mathbb C}^2$.
+The set of polynomials satisfying these genericity conditions is disconnected: the variety of non-generic polynomials separates it into connected components.
+In this paper we count these components for $d \leq 4$.

-For $d=2$ there are three such components characterized by the Morse index of the corresponding single critical point.
+For $d=2$ there are three such components characterized by the Morse index of the single critical point of a polynomial.

-The analogous problem for $d=3$ essentially coincides with the enumeration of complements of the {\em caustics} of $D_4$ singularities.
-The solution of this problem is shown in two pictures of Fig.~\ref{pyramid} (see e.g. \S II.2 in \cite{AGLV2}) describing the caustics in two representative 3-dimensional subspaces of the space of degree 3 polynomials.
-The left picture demonstrates four components for polynomials with one asymptotic direction of the zero set, and the right one shows three such components for polynomials with three such directions; see also \S \ref{itriv} below.
+The analogous problem for $d=3$ essentially coincides with the enumeration of components of complements of caustics of $D_4$ singularities, see e.g. \cite{AVGZ}.
+Namely, the non-discriminantal principal homogeneous parts of degree three polynomials form two classes $D_4^+$ and $D_4^-$ consisting respectively of polynomials vanishing either on one or on three real lines.
+By linear transformations of ${\mathbb R}^2$, they can be reduced to the normal forms $x^2y + y^3$ and $x^2y - y^3$, respectively.
+The space $[D_4^+]$ or $[D_4^-]$ of all polynomials with principal parts of one of these two classes contains the 3-dimensional affine subspace consisting of polynomials of the form

+where $f_0 $ is the corresponding normal form $x^2y + y^3$ or $x^2y - y^3$.
+All other polynomials in the space $[D_4^+]$ or $[D_4^-]$ can be reduced to polynomials in this subspace by orientation preserving affine transformations and adding the constants.
+Therefore, enumerating the components of the set of Morse polynomials in this entire space reduces to studying the intersection of this set with the subspace (\ref{d4}).

 \unitlength 1.0mm \linethickness{0.4pt}